home works about note

 Director, Producer, Cinematographer and Editor: JiYoon Park / with KwangJa Lee / Sound and Music: Ellie Beale

-© JiYoon Park. unauthorised copying is prohibited for this film & images.
+© JiYoon Park. unauthorised copying is prohibited for this film & still images.

 A conversation with a suicide hotline worker in South Korea plays over footage of everyday life.
 Text, image, and voiceover combine to produce a stunning and moving portrait of the often thankless work of care. - written by San Diego Asian Film Festival